lee3206/truman/README.md

 ```bash
 mongo
 ```
-If this doesn't work, see tutorial on adding [mongoDB] (https://closebrace.com/tutorials/2017-03-02/the-dead-simple-step-by-step-guide-for-front-end-developers-to-getting-up-and-running-with-nodejs-express-and-mongodb) to the PATH file.
+(if this doesnt work, see tutorial on adding mongoDB to the PATH file (LINK))

 You should see some text scroll by (LINK to MONGODB Tutorial) like this, and then enter
 ```bash
 use test
 ```
-to make a local database called test (which is the database that Truman looks for by default).
+to make a local database called test (which is the database that Truman looks for by default)

 Leave this running in the background.

 Now, switch back to your original CMD and write
 ```
 docker-compose build web
 ```

 This will build out the environment for your instance of Truman, and install a bunch of stuff.

 At the end you should see

 ```bash
 Successfully built 32204b468713
 Successfully tagged truman_web:latest